-(Exact name of registrant as specified in its charter)

-Ohio (State or other jurisdiction of incorporation) 0-4604 (Commission File Number) 31-0746871 (I.R.S.
-Employer Identification No.)

-6200 S. Gilmore Road, Fairfield, Ohio (Address of principal executive offices) 45014-5141 (Zip Code)

-Registrant's telephone number, including area code: (513) 870-2000
+(Exact name of registrant as specif ied in its charte er) Ohio 0- 4604 31-0746871 (State or other jurisdiction of incorporation) mission Number) (I.R.S.
+Employer Identification No.) 6200 S. Gilmore Road (Address of principal executive offices) Fairfield, Ohio 45014-5141 (Zip Code) Registrant's telephone e number, including are ea code: (513) 870-2000 N/A (Former name or former address, if changed since last report.)

-N/A

 (Former name or former address, if changed since last report.)

-Check the appropriate box below if the Form 8-K filing is intended to simultaneously satisfy the filing obligation of the registrant under any of the following provisions:

-□ Written communications pursuant to Rule 425 under the Securities Act (17 CFR 230.425)

-□ Soliciting material pursuant to Rule 14a-12 under the Exchange Act (17 CFR 240.14a-12)

-□ Pre-commencement communications pursuant to Rule 14d-2(b) under the Exchange Act (17 CFR 240.14d-2(b))

-Dere-commencement communications pursuant to Rule 13e-4(c) under the Exchange Act (17 CFR 240.13a-4(c))

-Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 (§203.405 of this chapter) or Rule 12b-2 of the Securities Exchange Act of 1934 (§240.12b-2 of this chapter).

-- □ Emerging growth company - □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Securities registered pursuant to Section 12(b) of the Act: Title of each class Tradi ng Symbol(s) Name of each exchange on which registered Common stock CINF Nasdaq Global Select Market Check the appropriate box below if the Form 8-K filing is intended to simultaneously satisfy the filing obligation of the registrant under any of the following provisions: Written communications pursuant to Rule 425 under the Securities Act (17 CFR 230.425) Soliciting material pursuant to Rule 14a-12 under the Exchange Act (17 CFR 240.14a-12) Pre-commencement communications pursuant to Rule 14d-2(b) under the Exchange Act (17 CFR 240.14d-2(b)) Pre-commencement communications pursuant to Rule 13e-4(c) under the Exchange Act (17 CFR 240.13a-4(c)) cate by check mark whether the registrant is an emerg nis chapter) or Rule 12b-2 of the Securities Exchange Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.